iCloExecutable/iCloOS/README.md

 # iCloOS
 WARNING : Do not download the source code on Github.
-Download it from os.iclostudios.ml/docs
+Download it from my discord that is coming soon.
+Also I'm moving so no new releases for some time.
 The new iCloOS built from the remains of the old 1.1.0
 ## New releases
 2.6 is out